akunna1/Robot-Mojo-Assistant/README.md

-#### Projected was upgraded to include a database: https://github.com/akunna1/Mojo-Web-AppAbsolutely!
-Here's the updated README for the **legacy front-end version** of your **Mojo** project, now including a note about the upgraded version with database integration:
+#### Projected was upgraded to include a database: https://github.com/akunna1/Mojo-Web-App

 ---